Technokunal/excel-connector/README.md

 # Microsoft Excel MuleSoft Anypoint Connector
 Anypoint Connector for Microsoft Excel.
-Project leverages the Apache POI project to read in *.XLSX and *.XLS files into a List<Map>.
+Project leverages the Apache POI project to read in *.xlsx and *.xls files.
+You configure the location of the file and the sheet, and the connector transforms the data in the sheet into a List<Map> object.

 ![ScreenShot](https://raw.githubusercontent.com/djuang1/excel-connector/master/img/screenshot.png)